queelius/jaf/docs/index.md

 ## Available Operators

 Refer to the [Full Specification](specification.md#operator-categories) for a detailed list of operators.
+The library now includes type-checking predicates (`is-string?`, etc.), additional transformers (`first`, `unique`, etc.), the `self` operator, and variadic arithmetic operators.

 ## Command-Line Interface (CLI)

 `jaf` provides a CLI for filtering data and performing operations on result sets.
 See the [CLI Reference](cli_reference.md) for details.
+Key features include:
+- `jaf filter`: The primary filtering command.
+- `jaf <and|or|...>`: Perform boolean algebra on result sets.
+Can now take a `--query` argument for the second operand.
+- `jaf resolve`: Resolve results back to data, with powerful output options like `--extract-path` and `--output-json-array`.

 ## Full Specification